 ABIM In-Service Training Exam

-Residents’ medical knowledge and clinical reasoning will be benchmarked for measuring longitudinal growth through the results of the annual American Board of Internal Medicine In-Service Training Examination.
-All internal medicine residents will complete the exam.
-Results will be reviewed with the program director to inform discussions and individualization of curriculum and clinical training (e.g., reading material, board prep and electives).
+Residents’ medical knowledge and clinical reasoning are benchmarked to measure longitudinal growth through the results of the annual American Board of Internal Medicine In-Service Training Examination.
+All internal medicine residents complete the exam annually.
+Results are reviewed individually with the program director to inform discussions and individualization of curriculum and clinical training (e.g., reading material, board prep and electives).
 Struggling learners have the opportunity to work closely with program leadership to improve study habits and test-taking skills so that their confidence improves over the three years well before the actual board exam.

 Research and Quality Improvement Opportunities

-Residents will present all research either within the department, locally, regionally or nationally.
-Each year, the Health Quest Graduate Medical Education Department will sponsor a Resident Research Day wherein residents can present posters and oral presentations on ongoing or completed research topics.
+Residents present all research either within the department, locally, regionally or nationally.
+Each year, the Health Quest Graduate Medical Education Department sponsors a Resident Research Day during which residents can present posters and oral presentations on ongoing or completed research topics.
 Additionally, third-year residents are expected to present a Grand Rounds on their scholarly activity project as part of the Noon Conference Series.

 How to Apply